 The Granite Falls School District offers Early Entrance to Kindergarten.
 For those students with birth dates between September 1 and October 15, Early Entrance may be permitted based on results of assessments and observations administered by the District.
-Early Entrance Applications must be mailed or hand delivered no later than July 31 each year to the Administration Office at 205 N. Alder Ave.
+Early Entrance Applications must be mailed or hand delivered no later than July 21 this year to the Administration Office at 205 N. Alder Ave.
 Granite Falls, WA 98252.
 For more information on early eligibility, the application and assessment process, please review this handout.

 You may want to review this list and see if there is anything else you would like to teach your child before those first days of school.